catsec/scrambler/README.md

 - `Cargo.toml`: Rust package configuration.

+## How it works

+the program take two inputs:
+- password
+- list of words

+Then the follow process accures:
+- Derive a 512bit key from the password and deviding it to 10 or 11 bits chunks (according to the wordlist size).
+- Words are then converted to their index according to the wordlist resulting in a 10 or 11 bit value for each word.
+- This value is then XORed with the key chunk until all words are XORed.
+- Calculate a new word according to the XORed values index.
+- the result is a list of new words that if will be xored again with a key derived from the same password will return the original value.

+This process will returen a valid list word for any password, eliminating known plaintext attacks (though SLIP39 produces preditable first words that might be used to eliminate some results)

 ## License
 This project is licensed under the Apache 2.0 License.
 See the `LICENSE` file for details.